madetech/blog/posts/problems_to_avoid_when_building_a_software_team.md

 6\.
 Prioritising features over technical debt

 There's a balance to be had between delivering to commercial deadlines and keeping on top of technical debt.
-When not kept in balance, technical debt quickly hinders a teams' ability to deliver.
+When not kept in balance, technical debt quickly hinders a team's ability to deliver.

-A team that is happy accruing technical debt, and a leader who is happy turning a blind eye is a particular smell to us.
+Teams being happy to accrue technical debt, or leaders being happy to turn a blind eye to it, are behavioural patterns that we immediately try to identify and improve when we start working with a software team.

 A team needs to feel empowered and encouraged to sell the benefits of paying off technical debt to their Product Owner, such that technical debt can be dealt with alongside feature development.